Sectarianism in Australia: Protestant Ascendancy and anti-Irishness as founding cultures of the nascent Australia

-The officials onboard the First Fleet who founded the penal colony of New South Wales in 1788 brought anti-Catholic views with them, which laid the foundation for sectarian divides thanks to the Irishmen and women who also came on the First Fleet.
+The officials on board the First Fleet who founded the penal colony of New South Wales in 1788 brought anti-Catholicism views with them, which laid the foundation for sectarian divides thanks to the Irishmen and women who also came on the First Fleet.
 The settlement was perpetually on high alert in case of risings led by exiled Irish political prisoners – there were rebellions in Ireland in 1798 and 1803 and many involved had been transported to Australia – in the context of war with republican France.
 No Catholic chaplains were permitted in the colony for its first thirty years, except for a brief period in 1803-4 when it was hoped a priest would have a moderating influence.

 Long-established Protestant hatred of Irish Catholics coalesced with contemporary fears of a pro-French republican fifth column and the Irish convicts and settlers – most of whom spoke Irish as their community language until the 1850s – represented a separate ethnos to be kept under constant suspicion and both formal and informal surveillance.
 Ironically, many of the Irish republican convicts who were prisoners after the 1798 rebellion were, in fact, Protestants.
 Nonetheless, it is recorded that predominantly Catholic Irish-speaking prisoners were frequently singled out for physical maltreatment by the authorities and occasionally murdered by British convicts for speaking Irish who believed they were secretly conspiring against them in a language which only they spoke.

 Loyalism as state culture

-In the latter half of the nineteenth century, the immediate threat of an Irish convict seizure of the penal colony largely evaporated, though anti-Irish and anti-Catholic suspicions did not, particularly given the massive Irish migration occurring as a consequence of the Great Irish Famine between 1845–1849.
+In the latter half of the nineteenth century, the immediate threat of an Irish convict seizure of the penal colony largely evaporated, though anti-Irish and anti-Catholic suspicions did not, particularly given the massive Irish migration occurring as a consequence of the Great Irish Famine between 1845 and 1849.
 Irish and Scottish involvement in the Eureka Stockade in 1854 and the transportation of Fenians (including their subsequent rescue) in the 1860s meant the loyalism and other Protestant ascendancy values (including Orangeism) brought by Protestant Irish immigrants was perceived to be under threat, worsening sectarianism divides.
 Loyalism and anti-Catholicism remained pre-eminent values in the colony in the second half of the nineteenth century, though some Catholics in the Australian colonies attained positions of power by adopting vocally loyalist public postures.